QualitySoftwareMatters/James.ServiceStubs/README.md

 PM> install-package James.ServiceStubs
 ```

 This will not only install the various dependent libraries that James.ServiceStubs requires, but it will also set your project up with the routing configuration and a sample template file.
-Below is what your project sturcture will look like after the install:
+Below is what your project structure will look like after the install:

 ```
 Project